Sustainability

 Musical excellence, therefore, is not the only objective of our training at Kronberg Academy.
 We also aim to foster an attitude of responsibility towards music, people and the planet – entirely in keeping with the philosophy of the great cellist and humanist Pablo Casals (1876-1973), the namesake of our Casals Forum.

-It is for this reason that we have likewise refined the focus, curriculum and range of our study programmes.
-Incorporating a commitment to sustainable actions into students’ contracts was no matter of formalism.
-We are increasing sensitivity to topics of sustainability and not only take our students up on their promise to do good for their fellow humans through music, but also offer them an important opportunity to grow through this as individuals.
-Concerts for people whose access to classical performances is difficult or non-existent are just one example of how we approach this.
+It is for this reason that we refined the focus, syllabus and range of our study programmes during 2024 and the first half of 2025.
+Incorporating a commitment to sustainable actions into students’ contracts was no mere formality.
+We are raising awareness of sustainability, encouraging our students to do good for others through music and, in the process, offering them opportunities for personal growth.
+Concerts for people whose access to classical performances is difficult or non-existent are just one example of how we approach this, as are the talks we host on how music affects the human brain.

 The Foundation will always remain true to its principles.
-It actively reaches out to the “Kronberg Family”, particularly its sponsors and supporters, as well as other social stakeholders to explain its approach and solicit support.
+It actively reaches out to the “Kronberg Family”, its sponsors and supporters in particular, as well as other social stakeholders to explain its approach and solicit support.
 This requires supremely qualified and motivated employees.
-Over the years, its staff have developed a high degree of identification with Kronberg Academy, as well as with the concept of sustainability, and they accomplished and coped with so much during the long period of construction and relocation.
 For this reason, one of our principal aims is to be an attractive, sustainable employer for our team in surroundings that are entirely new, both in terms of their construction and in how they are organised.

 We are ever grateful to our capable and highly committed staff, as well as our body of volunteers, for the progress they achieved during an eventful period of great upheaval.
-Taking the step towards operating an integrated training and events centre at the highest level has put us all to the test.
-Our task is to ensure that music lives on and remains authentic for future generations.
+Taking the step towards operating an integrated training and events centre at the highest level has put us all to the test, and shall continue to do so.
+We will never lose sight of our task to ensure that music lives on and remains authentic for future generations.

-It is therefore only logical that we should document our many different working relationships, specific advances and our ambitions in this report.
-In so doing, we are making a further contribution to the guiding principle we share: “...Music in the service of humanity”.
+It is therefore only logical that we should document our many different working relationships, tangible progress and ambitions in this report.
+In so doing, we are making a further contribution to the guiding principle we share: “...Music in the service of humanity.”

 On behalf of the Board of the Kronberg Academy Foundation